MY APPLICATION

 Art Exhibition

 Each of us draws inspiration from the beauty of nature and its interaction with the elements, which was reflected in the works we showcased.
-It was a rewarding experience to organise this exhibition, the private view and exhibit my work alongside such talented artists.
+It was a rewarding experience to organise this exhibition, the private view and to exhibit my work alongside such talented artists.

 I also organised a networking event for artists in collaboration with the Visual Artists Association, that took place during the exhibition.